t288matt/vatsim-chaos/FRONTEND_ARCHITECTURE.md

 ## Conclusion

-This frontend architecture provides a solid foundation for the ATC Conflict Analysis System, balancing simplicity with functionality while maintaining high performance and security standards.
+This frontend architecture provides a solid foundation for the ATC Conflict Generation System, balancing simplicity with functionality while maintaining high performance and security standards.
 The modular design allows for easy maintenance and future enhancements while the comprehensive testing and monitoring ensure reliable operation in production environments.